PICMG/iot-foundry/README.md

 ## Purpose

 This repository exists to provide a single place for high-level architecture, governance, and onboarding guidance for the IoTFoundry family of projects.

-About PICMG

-PICMG (the PCI Industrial Computer Manufacturers Group) is a consortium that develops open standards for industrial and telecom computing systems.
-PICMG developed the IoT.x family of specifications (IoT.1 and IoT.2) in collaboration with the DMTF to define vendor-independent firmware interfaces, data models, and a scalable network architecture for industrial IoT.

-Purpose and rationale
+We hope that these projects, in turn, will result in accelerated implementation of Industrial Internet of Things (IIoT) solutions.

 - Provide a shared, authoritative source for cross-project architecture and design decisions that affect multiple sub-projects.
 - Host the legal and governance documents that apply to the umbrella (contributor agreement, license, code of conduct).
 - Provide guidance and recommended layouts for maintainers and contributors running individual implementation repositories.

-PICMG's IoT.x standards specify how devices and systems should interoperate, but without a common, open software infrastructure adopters are often forced to build point solutions or reimplement shared functionality.
-IoTFoundry addresses this gap by coordinating architecture, governance, and by pointing to sub-projects that provide reference implementations, reusable libraries, and test harnesses.
-The goal is to accelerate adoption of IoT.x-based solutions, reduce duplicated engineering effort, and improve interoperability across vendors and platforms.

 ## Repository contents

 - `doc/` — architecture documents, reference specifications, and design notes that are shared across sub-projects.
-- `linux/` — host-side design notes and system-requirements documents.
-- `microcontroller/` — reference organization and example layouts for microcontroller-targeted repositories (no production code here).
 - `CONTRIBUTING.md` — contributor guidance and CLA information.
 - `CODE_OF_CONDUCT.md` — behavioral expectations for community participation.
 - `LICENSE` — the repository license that applies to the umbrella materials.